-Several of your Arizona State Parks offer fantastic trout fishing in rivers, lagoons and lakes throughout the state.
-These amazing opportunities are made possible from fall through spring with rainbow trout supplied by the Arizona Game and Fish Department.
-When these guys make their annual reappearance in the lakes (and Verde River at Dead Horse Ranch) the parks offer an exciting way to create new memories, learn a new skill, and put clean, organic protein on the table.
-Arizona trout fishing destinations are diverse and beautiful, begin your search for an Arizona rainbow at Dead Horse Ranch lagoons, Dankworth Pond, Roper Lake, and Patagonia Lake state parks.
+Several Arizona State Parks offer fantastic trout fishing in rivers, lagoons and lakes throughout the state.
+These amazing opportunities are made possible every fall through spring with rainbow trout supplied by the Arizona Game and Fish Department.
+When these guys make their annual reappearance in state park waters they offer an exciting way to create new memories, learn a new skill, and put clean, organic protein on the table.
+Arizona trout fishing destinations are diverse and beautiful, begin your search for an Arizona rainbow by clicking the "Go Fishing" button below, then hook some unforgettable memories in a state park!

-Granted, there’s a bunch of ways to catch a trout, but two distinct techniques seem to put fish on the stringer more often than not, and with great reliability.
-Bait fishing and lure fishing are vastly different techniques that share the same goal.
+There’s a bunch of ways to catch a trout, but three distinct techniques seem to put fish on the stringer more often than not, and with great reliability.
+Bait fishing, lure fishing, and fly fishing are vastly different techniques that share the same goal.
 Each technique has its pros and cons, and each will resonate with people of differing personalities and skill levels.
 Let’s dive in a little deeper while exploring these time-tested methods of trout fishing success.

 Trout can be as finicky as a two-year-old at dinner time, but just as that kid will eat macaroni and cheese every day if you allow him, a trout will have distinct preferences as well.
 Every trout lake in the Arizona state park system offers great shore fishing opportunities, might as well cast out, kick back, and enjoy the view!
 Commonly used bait options include worms, corn, salmon eggs, cheese, and other manufactured baits such as Berkley’s Power Bait.
-Try more than one option while you figure out what the majority of trout prefer on any given day.
+Try several options until you figure out what the majority of trout prefer on any given day.
 Suspend these baits at varying depths beneath a bobber and the trout will let you know at which depth they prefer.
 After finding the bait/depth combination that is working, repeat the process until you’ve caught your share of beautiful, delicious rainbow trout.
 It should be noted that Power Bait and other dough bait options are typically fished on the bottom.
-This manufactured option floats and will be presented in a suspended fashion just off of the bottom.
-Try different leader lengths until you find out where the fish are hanging out.
-Check out this dough bait rig for trout and try it on your next trip.
+Check out this dough bait rig for trout and try it on your next trip but remember to try different leader lengths until you find out exactly where the fish are hanging out...

 Lures stimulate a fish’s urge to feed, or cause their curiosity to get the best of them resulting in a strike.
-A light line in the four to six pound range will fool more Arizona trout than heavier line, and will allow lures to perform at optimum levels.
-There are countless trout lure varieties, although small inline spinners like Rooster Tails, Mepps, and Panther Martins have been hooking trout in Arizona consistently for a long time and are a good bet to use in your state parks.
+A light line in the four to six pound range will fool more Arizona trout than heavier line, and will allow lures to perform as they are designed.
+There are countless trout lure varieties, although small inline spinners like Rooster Tails, Mepps, Z-Ray, and Panther Martins have been hooking trout in Arizona consistently for a long time and are a good bet to use in your state parks.
 Just as you would select different bait options, remember to bring several colors and styles of lures on your trip to ensure you’re casting what the fish like that particular day.
 Fish each color at varying depths and speeds until you find the right combination, then continually replicate the process.
 Great colors to start with are black, brown, white, and yellow.
 There’s a good chance the trout will like one (or all) of them.

-Note: All anglers 10 years of age and older must have a valid Arizona fishing license in their possession before embarking on an Arizona fishing adventure.
+Reminder: All anglers 10 years of age and older must have a valid Arizona fishing license in their possession before embarking on an Arizona fishing adventure.